 Because heating oil is environmentally damaging as well as expensive, we’re investigating converting to biomass boilers and ground source heat pumps to run our heating.

-We’ve won awards for our Fairtrade efforts (our tea, coffee, hot chocolate are all Fairtrade).
+We’ve won awards for our Fairtrade efforts.
 Our eggs are locally sourced and free range, and you will probably eat some Lee Abbey reared lamb or beef while you’re here.

 Amazing wildlife habitats on our doorstep

 The Lee Abbey estate is part of a nationally recognised Site of Special Scientific Interest, with its coastal woodland, heathland and pasture habitats, rare species, and significant geology and ecology.
 We are Partners in Action with A Rocha and together we’re working to preserve and enhance our wildlife habitats, and to make it easier for every visitor to experience the wonder of God’s creation.

 There’s a fantastic variety of wildlife at Lee Abbey, some of the species you may spot on our estate includes: